-Alachua County adopted a millage rate at 7.6180 mils, reflecting a reduction of 0.0234 mils.
+Alachua County's proposed millage rate at 7.6000 mils, reflecting a reduction of 0.018 mils.
 MSTU Law Enforcement Millage rate remains unchanged at 3.5678 mils.
-The Board of County Commissioners held a public hearing on July 9, 2024 at 5:01 p.m. to set the tentative millage and assessment rates.
-Further special budget meetings were held in August and final public hearings to adopt the millage rate, assessment rates and budgets were held on September 10, 2024 and September 24, 2024.
+The Board of County Commissioners will hold a public hearing on July 8, 2025 at 5:01 p.m. to set the tentative millage and assessment rates.
+Further special budget meetings will be held in August and final public hearings to adopt the millage rate, assessment rates and budgets will be held on September 11, 2025 and September 23, 2025.

-This budget incorporates revenue sources based upon property values as of July 1, provided by the Alachua County Property Appraiser.
-Revenue projections from the State Department of Revenue along with the Property Appraiser's final property values came in the month of July and August.
+This budget incorporates updated revenue sources based upon property values as of June 1, provided by the Alachua County Property Appraiser.
+Revenue projections from the State Department of Revenue along with the Property Appraiser's final property values come in the month of July and the Office of Management and Budget will update revenue estimates accordingly.